 Oh memories.
 There’s nothing quite like writing something like this where I get to walk down the path of the past and remind myself of what it was like the first time that I held any number of the devices about which I’m getting ready to write.
-We’re talking about the history of the smartphone, so sit back, grab a drink and let’s reminisce.
+We’re talking about the history of smartphones, so sit back, grab a drink and let’s reminisce.

 Smartphone or Feature Phone?

 Here’s where we have to start, because the line is blurry.
-Would the Sidekick be considered a smartphone?
+Would the Sidekick be considered an early smartphone?
 Yes, by some people’s standards.
 But to others it was just a feature phone with a cool keyboard and a few other features.
 For the sake of argument, let’s say that a smartphone would need to have not only keyboard function (be that physical or on-screen), but also some basic “digital assistant” features, too.

 The Early Days

 IMB had big plans for the Simon, but they never really panned out.
 The phone, however, was likely just too advanced for its day.
 It included a touchscreen, operated by stylus, that would let you send and receive fax messages.
 But it also of course had a notepad, an email client and a calendar.
-Without a doubt, the Simon was the first smartphone, but it would retire before gaining fame.
+Without a doubt, the Simon was the first smartphone in history, but it would retire before gaining fame.

 Ericsson was the first brand to actually coin the phrase “smartphone”, with the release of its GS88 in 1997.
 By all accounts, though, Nokia actually beat Ericcson to the finish line a year earlier with what many consider to be the quintessential smartphone, the Nokia 9000 Communicator.